dmemsys/SMART/README.md

-# SMART: A High-Performance Adaptive Radix Tree for Disaggregated Memory
+# A Memory-Disaggregated Radix Tree

-This is the implementation repository of our *OSDI'23* paper: **SMART: A High-Performance Adaptive Radix Tree for Disaggregated Memory**.
+This is the implementation repository of our invited *TOS'24* paper: **A Memory-Disaggregated Radix Tree**, which is an extended version of our *OSDI'23* paper: **SMART: A High-Performance Adaptive Radix Tree for Disaggregated Memory**.
 This artifact provides the source code of **SMART** and scripts to reproduce all the experiment results in our paper.
 **SMART**, a di<u>**S**</u>aggregated-me<u>**M**</u>ory-friendly <u>**A**</u>daptive <u>**R**</u>adix <u>**T**</u>ree, is the first radix tree for disaggregated memory with high performance.